ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Privacy Considerations

-This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework {{I-D.ietf-ace-oauth-authz}}.
+This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 Thus, the general privacy considerations from the ACE framework also apply to this profile.

 Furthermore, the privacy considerations from OSCORE {{RFC8613}} and from EDHOC {{I-D.ietf-lake-edhoc}} also apply to this specific use of the OSCORE and EDHOC protocols.